-Electric Shock.
-Never change the voltage selector switch while the engine is running or the controller is on.
-If the engine is running or starts while the setting is being changed, severe arcing will occur, resulting in death, serious injury or damage to the switch and generator windings.
+NEVER change the voltage selector switch while the engine is running or the controller is on.
+If the engine is running or starts while the setting is changed, severe arcing will occur causing damage to the switch and generator windings.